tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

   **Answer**: Using that algorithm for data integrity would no longer be secure, since each hash is no longer unique to the data.

 Now elucidate that while you expect these services to be using good cryptography, practically every application benefits from having it.
 By using good cryptography, a more robust and secure internet can exist.

 Remind students that practically all of the hacks you hear about in the news are from misconfigured or lack of cryptography, so it is very important to integrate it throughout their lives in order to protect their data and identity.

+Answer any questions before moving on.

+---

 ### 4. Instructor Do: Hashing Demo (10 min)